bao-jerry/HoL-Automaton/README.md

 - The length and width of the grid are even so the checkerboard pattern joins correctly at the wrapped edges.

 ## Emergent behavior: self-recovering stability:
-The HoL automaton displays a remarkable ability to recover stability from nearly any extreme initial state.
+The EH automaton displays a remarkable ability to recover stability from nearly any extreme initial state.
 Starting from nearly any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to ~30.0% black cells.
 This 30.0% convergence phenomenon was observed to hold across various grid dimensions, initial black cell proportions, and random seedings.

 What makes this 30.0% figure particularly interesting is that it's not precisely derivable from standard probabilistic modeling of the automaton.
-Indeed, if one were to simulate the automaton with a standard probabilistic model, they would arrive at a predicted proportion of 29.3%, which is an imperfect approximation with a 0.7 percentage point error.
+Indeed, if one were to simulate the automaton with a standard probabilistic model, they would arrive at a predicted proportion of 29.3%, which is an imperfect approximation with a ~0.7 percentage point error.
 This is a small error, but a real one that persists across all kinds of initializations.
-It is reasonable to ask: "Given that the automaton's rules are fully deterministic, shouldn't there exist an explicit, first-principles derivation of the eventual proportion of black tiles?"
+It is thus reasonable to ask ourselves: "Given that the automaton's rules are fully deterministic, shouldn't we deem it likely that there exists an explicit, first-principles derivation of the eventual proportion of black tiles?"

 We have the following open questions:

-## Open Questions:
+## Open Mathematical Questions:
-- Why should the HoL automaton's black cell proportion stabilize at all?
+- Why should the EH automaton's black cell proportion stabilize at all?
 - How do we derive the ~30.0% black cell proportion convergence limit from first principles?

 ## Probabilistic Modeling:
-Here, I'll derive the 29.3% figure mentioned earlier via an idealized probabilistic model of the HoL automaton.
+Here, I'll derive the 29.3% figure mentioned earlier via an idealized probabilistic model of the EH automaton.
 We make the following assumptions:
 1) Eventually, the proportion of black cells stabilizes
 2) Each rule type 3 cell simulates an independent Bernoulli random variable with probability $p_3$ of being black on any given round.
 3) Each rule type 4 cell simulates an independent Bernoulli random variable with probability $p_4$ of being black on any given round.